Point In Time Count

-Please click here for a dashboard summary of the results of the 2019 Point in Time Count of the Sheltered and Unsheltered Homeless.
+Full Report of the 2022 Point in Time Count of Sheltered and Unsheltered Homeless

 Please click here for a full report on the results of the 2019 Point in Time Count of the Sheltered and Unsheltered Homeless.

-One of the responsibilities of the San Joaquin Continuum of Care is to report the numbers of homeless living in our communities.
-Using our Homeless Management Information System, we count the sheltered homeless every single day of the year.
+One of the responsibilities of the San Joaquin Continuum of Care is to report the numbers of people experiencing homelessness living in our communities.
+Using the Homeless Management Information System, the SJCoC counts the sheltered homeless every single day of the year.
 To count the unsheltered homeless, for example, those living in their cars, under bridges, in a tent next to the freeway, or any other place not meant for human habitation, can be much more difficult.
 That’s why the San Joaquin Continuum of Care needs volunteers from throughout the County to participate in the Point in Time Count of the Unsheltered Homeless

 For more information about how you can help, contact Adam Cheshire at firstname.lastname@example.org or by phone at (209) 468-3399.